 Disney started implementing the virtual queue in Disneyland and then later in Hollywood Studios for the openings of Star Wars: Galaxy’s Edge.
 It was used a little bit, but there was never the tremendous demand for Star Wars Land as originally thought and so it was phased out after a few days of operation.

-That however, has changed since the recent opening of Star Wars: Rise of the Resistance.
+That, however, has changed since the opening of Star Wars: Rise of the Resistance.
 Crowds for this new ride have been so large, that Disney immediately started using the boarding groups starting on opening day in Hollywood Studios, and it’s been necessary ever since.

-Disney has already announced that the Disneyland version of Rise of the Resistance will also use the Virtual Queue when it opens there too.
-So while the strategy might be slightly different there, the basic rules will apply in both parks.
+The Disneyland version of Rise of the Resistance is also using boarding passes, and while the strategy is slightly different there, the basic rules still apply in both parks.